amattu2/golo365-Wrapper/README.md

 ___

 # Usage
+The function documentation is below.
+Alternatively, see the `example.php` file included with the repository for hands-on demonstrations of various functionality.

 ## __construct
-The class constructor takes only optional arguments.
+The class constructor accepts only optional arguments.

 ```PHP
 /**